DylanTai/PDF-to-TXT/README.md

    - `high` – 400 DPI, aggressive preprocessing (best for noisy scans)
 6. Each page is uploaded to Textract; progress and timing print to the console.
 7. The output `<pdf_name>_output.txt` appears beside the original PDF.
+8. Every row includes the original PDF page number as the final column so you can jump back to the source document (helpful when reviewing `mom.pdf`).

 ### Test Mode (`pdftotext_test.py`)

-Quickly inspect OCR quality by processing only the first and last page.
+Quickly inspect OCR quality by processing up to the first 10 and last 10 pages (entire PDF if shorter).

 ```bash
 mkdir -p test_files